 - If you do not have an early shot record for your pet, bring in your puppy to receive a dose of canine parvovirus vaccine between 14 and 16 weeks of age to develop adequate virus protection.

 - Booster vaccinations are recommended one year later, and then again at three year intervals for the life of your dog.

 - To protect all adult dogs, pet owners should be sure that their dog’s parvovirus vaccination is always up-to-date.

 Intensive care treatment is given by a veterinarian to combat dehydration by replacing electrolyte, protein and fluid losses, controlling vomiting and diarrhea, and preventing secondary infections.
 Sick dogs are kept warm and receive nursing care at the vet hospital or clinic.
 Since parvovirus is highly contagious, any infected dog is isolated to minimize the spread of infection.

 Proper cleaning and disinfection of contaminated bedding, crate, kennel and other areas where infected dogs are housed is essential to control the spread of parvo.
 Your veterinarian will provide specific guidance on cleaning and disinfecting agents for your home.

 Have a new puppy or a dog who is new to you?
 Now is a perfect time to come in for a checkup and vaccines, including for canine parvovirus.
-We make it easy to schedule an appointment to be sure your dog is healthy and happy this summer!
+Call, text, or request an appointment online and let us help keep your dog healthy and happy!